-ERC students entering UC San Diego as freshmen are required to complete the full MMW sequence (MMW 11 to MMW 15), while transfer students, entering UC San Diego as upper classmen, are only required to take the transfer-specific courses (MMW 21 and 22).
-Courses in the sequence may be taken for a letter grade only.
+ERC students entering UC San Diego as freshmen are required to complete the five-course sequence MMW 11 to MMW 15.
+Transfer students, entering UC San Diego as upper classmen, are required to take the transfer sequence MMW 21 and 22.

 Students in the Making of the Modern World 12 and 13 (offered in winter and spring quarters, respectively) fulfill their University of California composition requirement by receiving intensive instruction in university-level writing.
-Subject matter for writing instruction is drawn from or related to course material.
-Instruction in writing is provided in discussion sections, which meet twice each week.
-Each of these two writing-intensive quarters carries six units of credit.
+Subject matter for writing instruction is related to course material.
 Students must have satisfied the university’s Entry Level Writing Requirement in English composition before enrolling in the Making of the Modern World 12 or 13.

 For further details on Eleanor Roosevelt College requirements, see “Eleanor Roosevelt College, General-Education Requirements.”